Oguzhankokulu/drone_detection_trt/README.md

 }
 ```

-## Contributing

-Contributions are welcome!
-Areas for improvement:
-- [ ] Add more augmentation strategies
-- [ ] Implement model ensembling
-- [ ] Add REST API for serving
-- [ ] Docker containerization
-- [ ] Support for more datasets
-- [ ] INT8 quantization with calibration

 ## License

 This project is provided as-is for educational and research purposes.
 Please respect the VisDrone dataset license terms.